Clear, practical definitions of 63 Revenue Operations terms, from pipeline velocity to tech stack consolidation.

 A go-to-market strategy where the product itself drives customer acquisition, conversion, and expansion through free trials, freemium tiers, and in-product upgrade prompts.

-The percentage of a sales rep's or team's assigned revenue target that is actually achieved in a given period.
+The percentage of a sales rep's or team's assigned revenue target that is achieved in a given period.
 The primary measure of sales productivity and quota-setting accuracy.

 A technology category that automatically captures and analyzes buyer-seller interactions across calls, emails, and meetings to surface deal insights, improve forecasting accuracy, and guide rep behavi...